 Image 14: Folding slip: practising Hindi-Urdu numerals

-Note: This student is learning the diabolical Hindi-Urdu numerals (nicknamed "The HURDle").
+Note: This student is learning the diabolical Hindi-Urdu numerals (nicknamed "The HURDle" or "The HUNs").
 The horizontal lines show where the paper has been folded.
 Concerning the linguistic problems involved, see Bung 2010.